KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 #### 1.2 Controlled Folder Access (CFA)

-CFA is a measure that mostly protects against attacks related to ransomware.
+CFA is a measure that mostly protects against **attacks related to ransomware**.
-1. With CFA essentially you define a set of directories (folders) and a set of applications.
+1. With CFA essentially you **define a set of directories (folders) and a set of applications**.
 Only that set of apps is allowed to process in any way the set of directories.
-2. There is already a default set of directories and processes in CFA which can be used immediately.
+2. There is already a **default set of directories and processes** in CFA which can be used immediately.
-3. Apps are added to the list automatically when they are highly prevalent in the organization and haven't displayed any behavior deemed malicious.
+3. **Apps are added to the list automatically** when they are highly prevalent in the organization and haven't displayed any behavior deemed malicious.
-4. In the default folder list, the folders Documents, Pictures, Videos, Videos, Music, and Favorites are included.
+4. In the **default folder list**, the folders Documents, Pictures, Videos, Videos, Music, and Favorites are included.

 #### 1.3 Device Control

-Device Control enables controls related to usage and installation of peripheral (USB/Bluetooth) or other devices with endpoints.
+Device Control enables **controls related to usage and installation of peripheral (USB/Bluetooth) or other devices** with endpoints.
 Common scenarios include:
-- Control access to USB devices
+- **Control access to USB devices**:
   - Configure device installation restrictions
   - Control access to removable media
-- BitLocker control: Block usage of removable media if BitLocker is disabled
+- **BitLocker control**: Block usage of removable media if BitLocker is disabled
-- Control access to printers
+- Control access to **printers**
-- Bluetooth services control: Allowing advertising, discovery, preparing prompting
+- **Bluetooth services control**: Allowing advertising, discovery, preparing prompting

 #### 1.4 Exploit Protection

-Exploit Protection helps protect against malware that uses exploits to infect devices and spread.
-It consists of many mitigations that can be applied to either the whole OS or individual apps.
-It protects by default some behaviors which are correlated to exploits, like an app accessing parts of memory which it should be able to.
+Exploit Protection helps **protect against malware that uses exploits** to infect devices and spread.
+It consists of many **mitigations that can be applied to either the whole OS or individual apps**.
+It protects by default some behaviors which are correlated to exploits, like an app accessing parts of memory which it should not be able to.
 The protection measures vary from simple which can be enabled OS-wide and in audit mode to test, all the way to complex protection which protect only per-application and cannot be turned on audit mode but only be turned on immediately.
 Exploit Protection provides the following protection measures:
 1. Control flow guard (CFG)
 1. Data Execution Prevention (DEP)